Vexilla/vexilla/clients/js/README.md

 ### should(groupName: string, featureName: string, customInstanceHash?: string | number): boolean

 Checks if a toggle, gradual, or selective flag should be enabled.
 Other methods exist for other flag types, such as value.
-Includes an optional `customInstanceHash` that will be used instead of the value passed to the constructor.
+Includes an optional `customInstanceId` that will be used instead of the value passed to the constructor.

 #### Arguments